willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-Pooling layers exist to increase the receptive field of deeper layers enabling them to learn features than span larger spatial extents, this is accomplished by reducing the size of the input volume by computing some function over a region of the input yielding a single value, usually this is a rectified linear computation $\max(0, x)$ or something similar like logistic regression.
+Pooling layers exist to increase the receptive field of deeper layers enabling them to learn features than span larger spatial extents, this is accomplished by reducing the size of the input volume by computing some function over a region of the input yielding a single value, usually this is a max pooling where the maximum value in an input region is selected to be propagated forward discarding the rest of the values in the region.

 #### Convolutional